tyme-app/plugins/guides/importing_data.md

 > Note that every object in Tyme needs to have its own **unique ID**.
 > Duplicated IDs can lead to **unpredictable behavior**!
 >
 > The **unique ID** is an alphanumeric value.
 Please add a prefix to avoid possible ID clashes.
 If you do not provide an ID, Tyme will generate one.
-So it's safe to call **Category.fromID()**.
+So it's safe to call **Category.create()**.

 This example checks, if a category exists, creates one on demand, creates a new project and connects it to the category: